Ringmaster (comics)

 The Ringmaster is the name of two characters appearing in American comic books published by Marvel Comics.
 The first incarnation of Ringmaster, Fritz Tiboldt, first appeared in Captain America Comics #5 (August 1941).
-The second incarnation, Maynard Tiboldt, debuted in The Incredible Hulk #3 (July 1962).
+The second incarnation, Fritz Tiboldt's son Maynard Tiboldt, debuted in The Incredible Hulk #3 (July 1962).

 Publication history

 Fritz Tiboldt debuted as the Ringmaster of Death in Captain America Comics #5 (August 1941).
 He appeared in Captain America #112 in a flashback (April 1969).

 Maynard Tiboldt debuted as the Ringmaster in The Incredible Hulk #3 (July 1962).
 He has turned up as a somewhat pathetic and luckless opponent for virtually every hero in the Marvel universe since his first appearance, ranging from Spider-Man to Howard the Duck.
 He is a tall thin man who sports a Fu Manchu moustache and dresses in a green variation on the traditional circus ringmaster costume.
-Having acquired a hypnosis-wave generator originally created by the Red Skull and mounted said device in his costume's top hat, the Ringmaster's usual scheme is to lead the self-titled "Circus of Crime" into a community and rob the local citizenry as they attend his circus.
+Having acquired a hypnosis-wave generator originally created by the Red Skull and mounted said device in his costume's top hat, the Ringmaster's usual scheme is to lead his Circus of Crime into a community and rob citizens as they attend his circus.
 Nearly every appearance of the Ringmaster ends with him being thrown back into jail, having been defeated by his current foe.

 Fictional character biography

 Fritz Tiboldt

 The original Ringmaster is a Nazi agent named Fritz Tiboldt whose circus was a cover for murdering US government officials.
 He traveled with Missing Link who had primate-like features, midget Tommy Thumb; snake charmer Omar; strongman Zandow, and the Trapeze Trio.
-After murdering a U.S. sergeant with a tiger, Captain America and Bucky become suspicious of their activities.
+After Ringmaster uses a tiger to murder a U.S. sergeant, Captain America and Bucky become suspicious of their activities.
 The Ringmaster kidnaps Betsy Ross, and the heroes trace him and his circus and defeat the foes.

-Later, Fritz and his wife were killed by the Nazis for their defeat at the hands of Captain America.
-Following the introduction of Maynard Tiboldt, this character was revealed to be his father.
+Fritz and his wife are killed by the Nazis for their defeat at the hands of Captain America.
+Following the introduction of Maynard Tiboldt, Fritz was revealed to be his father.